Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-Anisotropic flow provides key insights into the properties of the hot and dense matter, the quark-gluon plasma (QGP), in the ultra-relativistic heavy-ion collision.
-The initial pressure gradients in nearly ideal hydrodynamics transform the initial shape into azimuthal modulations in the distributions of the final generated particles, typically described by the Fourier series decomposition $\mathrm{d} N / \mathrm{d} \phi \propto 1+2 \sum_{n=1}^{\infty} v_{n} \cos n\left(\phi-\Psi_{n}\right)$, where $N$ is the number of particles produced, $\phi$ is the azimuthal angle of the particle, $v_n$ and $\Psi_n$ represent the magnitude and the event-plane angle of the $n^{th}$ flow harmonic~\cite{Gale:2013da,Heinz:2013th,Romatschke:2017ejr}, respectively.
-The anisotropic flow shows a good approximate proportionality to the initial state eccentricities $\epsilon_n$, i.e., $v_{n} \simeq \kappa_{n} \varepsilon_{n}$ (n=2,3), where the response coefficient $\kappa_n$ depends on the transport properties, such as a shear viscosity to entropy density ratio $\eta/s$~\cite{Teaney:2012ke}, and the equation of state~\cite{PhysRevLett.114.202301,Voloshin:2008dg}.
-Experimental measurements in the $``$flow paradigm" of produced particles from the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2015mki,STAR:2020gcl,STAR:2022gki,STAR:2022pfn} and the Large Hadron Collider (LHC)~\cite{ATLAS:2019peb,ALICE:2016kpq,CMS:2017glf} are extremely rich in numerous novel observables, such as single flow harmonics, event-by-event flow fluctuations, and flow harmonic correlations, to shed light on the characterization of the initial conditions and QGP transport properties throughout decades.
+\textit{Introduction.---} Anisotropic flow serves as a key observable for studying the properties of quark-gluon plasma (QGP), the hot and dense matter created in ultra-relativistic heavy-ion collision~\cite{Ollitrault:1992bk,Teaney:2000cw}.
+Within hydrodynamics descriptions, the initial pressure gradients convert spatial anisotropies in the collision geometry into azimuthal modulations of final-state particle distributions.
+These modulations are conventionally quantified via a Fourier decomposition of the azimuthal particle distribution,

+where $N$ is the number of particles produced, $\phi$ is the azimuthal angle of the particle, $v_n$ and $\mathrm{\Psi_n}$ represent the magnitude and the event-plane angle of the $n^{th}$ flow harmonic~\cite{Voloshin:2008dg,Gale:2013da,Heinz:2013th,Romatschke:2017ejr,Alqahtani:2025wan}, respectively.
+The anisotropic flow coefficients $v_n$ exhibit a good approximate proportionality to the initial-state eccentricities $\epsilon_n$, i.e., $v_{n} \simeq \kappa_{n} \varepsilon_{n}$ (n=2,3), where the response coefficient $\kappa_n$ encodes the medium’s transport properties, particularly the shear viscosity to entropy density ratio $\eta/s$~\cite{Teaney:2012ke,Deng:2024} and the equation of state~\cite{PhysRevLett.114.202301,Voloshin:2008dg}.
+Deviations from this simple linear mapping arise from event-by-event fluctuations and nonlinear mode couplings, motivating the study of higher-order correlations and multiparticle observables.

+Over the past decades, extensive measurements of the $``$flow paradigm" of produced particles at both the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2015mki,STAR:2020gcl,STAR:2022gki,STAR:2022pfn} and the Large Hadron Collider (LHC)~\cite{ATLAS:2019peb,ALICE:2016kpq,CMS:2017glf} have provided a wealth of data, including single flow harmonics, event-by-event flow fluctuations, and correlations among different flow harmonics.
+These measurements have substantially restricted theoretical models of the initial conditions and have enhanced our quantitative understanding of the transport properties of the QGP.